Read this article in Español.

 Occasionally, at Vivaldi, we get reports that people show up in a different location relative to another desktop browser they have installed.
 Usually, this is because the majority of browsers use Google Location Services, while we use Mozilla Location Services.

-Geolocation privacy settings
+Geolocation privacy settings in Vivaldi browser

 So what should you make of all this?